 Last night was Burns Night and for the first time ever I went to a Burns Supper.
 I was very much in need of the entertainment as my life seems to have been completely dominated by illness this last few weeks.
 On top of Nick’s problems, I developed a stinking cold and then my dad had a slight stroke.
-So with Nick back home, back to driving and doing well on his rehabilitation course, I was dragging myself back to the hospital again every day with a gruesome cold and feeling completely drained.
-It never rains but what it pours.
+So with Nick back home, back to driving and doing well on his rehabilitation course, I was dragging myself back to the hospital again every day to visit my dad.
+It never rains but what it pours!

 Anyway, to cut a long story short, Dad is doing fine, having apparently had a minor subdural haematoma and is back home and even back to driving himself at the time of writing this.
 Please let this be the end of all our troubles.